Protect Your License And Future By Fighting DWI Charges

 Generally, when someone is arrested for DWI they are removed to the Intoxicated Driver’s Testing Unit of the police department.
 When they arrive, they are given an opportunity to take a breath test to determine whether or not they are intoxicated.
 Before you take a breath test know that you can, and should, speak with an attorney.

 Whether or not you take that test can have serious consequences to both your criminal case and your driver’s license.
-In fact, the New York Times recently published an article citing the potential inaccuracies of breath tests.
+In fact, the New York Times published an article in 2019 citing the potential inaccuracies of breath tests.
 You have the right to refuse to take the breath test and/or give a blood sample, but know that if you do refuse to take the breath test, your driver’s license may be suspended for a year.

 The police will also most likely ask you to take a physical coordination test, a nystagmus test (eye test), and to answer potentially incriminating questions.
 You have the right to refuse every single one of these things.
 Additionally, you can, and should, consult with an attorney before consenting to any of these tests.